Horizons Debate Camp Tournament

 - Please collapse and WEIGH your arguments, I will like you even more if you do comparative weighing.
 So explain why your weighing is better than their weighing.

 - I’m a huge fan of analytical responses and logic, if you can tell me why you’re right and your opponents are wrong with just logic, I think it is 100xs better than reading a card or block that doesn’t have any explanation

 - Please ensure your opponents are okay with running progressive arguments before round, as it can be incredibly exclusionary in public forum.
 If there is a serious violation during round, you may run theory in paragraph form.

-- Also note that I have received little training and exposure to any progressive args other than theory (still minimal).
-I will flow them and try to understand them, but I will be less receptive than say policy or LD judges.
+- I have had some experience debating progressive args (mostly theory and krtiks) and will flow/try to understand them, but I will be less receptive than say policy or LD judges.